unyon/splurty/windows-online.md

 Step 3: Install the tools
 -------

-* Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads), click "Run as Administrator" and follow the instructions (you're clicking next most of the time)
+* Go to the [VirtualBox Website](https://www.virtualbox.org/wiki/Downloads), click the link to Download "VirtualBox for Windows hosts  x86/amd64".
+Find the program you just downloaded in Windows Explorer, right-click the program and press "Run as Administrator" and follow the instructions (you're clicking next most of the time)
-* Download [Sublime Text Editor](http://sublimetext.com/).
-Once it's installed, right click on the file, click "Run as Administrator" and follow the instructions (you're clicking next most of the time)
+* Go to the [Sublime Text Editor Website](http://sublimetext.com/) and click "Download for Windows".
+Once the program downloads, find the file in Windows Explorer and right click the file, click "Run as Administrator" and follow the instructions (you're clicking next most of the time)
 * Download [Putty SSH Client](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe), copy the putty.exe file onto your desktop (that way you can start things up quickly)
-* Download [Vagrant](http://www.vagrantup.com/downloads.html) .
-Double click on on the file you downloaded and follow the instructions (you're clicking next most of the time)
+* Go to the [Vagrant Download Page](http://www.vagrantup.com/downloads.html), click Find the Windows section and click "Universal (32 and 64-bit)".
+Run the file you downloaded and follow the instructions (you're clicking next most of the time)
-* Restart your computer
+* Restart your computer when you're prompted to.

 Step 4: Turn on your Web Dev Environment